existential_freedom_meaning_isolation_death.jpeg

 • Counselling and Symptom Management (brief therapy up to 12 sessions)

-• Depth Psychotherapy and Analysis (for legal age adults): brief, medium- and long-term work
+• Depth Psychotherapy and Analysis (for legal age adults): medium- and long-term work

 • Personal Development: career, lifestyle, critical awareness, spirituality etc